Octoberfest7/OSEP-Tools/README.md

 Formatshellcode.py - Python3 script to format C# shellcode output by msfvenom into proper format for use with Builder.exe.

 Port_ipeggs.py - Python3 script to format C# shellcode output by msfvenom into proper format for user with Builder.exe.
-FOR USE WITH CLI PAYLOADS!
+FOR USE WITH CLI PAYLOADS! **NOTE: Does not work with all payloads.
+Confirmed works with reverse_tcp, confirmed DOES NOT work with HTTPS

 NonDN2J.hta - hta file that utilizes bitsadmin, certutil, and installutil to download and execute a exe payload (installutil bypass capable) on victim click